Indexing content

 ContentArea Depth Management

-By default, Optimizely does not index content inside a ContentArea deeply to avoid circular reference loops and massive document sizes.
-To include specific block data in a page's index, the IndexInContentAreas attribute must be used on the block type definition.
+By default, Optimizely does not index content inside a ContentArea deeply, to avoid circular reference loops and massive document sizes.
+To include specific block data in a page's index, the IndexInContentAreas attribute must be applied to the block type definition.

 Batching and Parallelism (Optimizely Graph)

-When using Optimizely Graph, batching parameters can be tuned in the Startup.cs file.
-Increasing the grace period reduces the frequency of API calls during heavy editorial periods.
+When using Optimizely Graph, batching parameters can be tuned in Program.cs.
+Increasing the grace period reduces the frequency of API calls during heavy editorial activity.

 5. Security and Governance in Indexing

 Search results must always respect the CMS security model.
-If sensitive data is indexed and retrieved via a client-side API without proper filtering, it presents a security risk.
+If sensitive data is indexed and retrieved via a client-side API without proper filtering, it presents a security risk regardless of CMS access controls.

 -

-.FilterForVisitor()in search queries to ensure the engine only returns content the current user is authorized to view. -
+.FilterForVisitor()in search queries to ensure the engine only returns content the current user is authorized to view.
+This must be applied at query time, not only at indexing time. -

 Excluding Sensitive Types: If a content type implements